Sajid Mahmood says keeping it simple has been the key to his improved batting this season.

 “Last year I was perhaps worrying too much about my technique – where my arm is, my head and my feet – and it took a lot of my concentration off the ball.

 “This year I’ve literally decided to watch the ball.
 If it’s there, I’ll hit it.
 If it’s not, I won’t.
 That’s almost helped my balance at the crease.

 “Sometimes I have wanted to go out there looking technically correct.
 But I’m a number eight, and I don’t think I’ll ever look technically correct.
-So I’ve just decided to go out there and watch the ball.”
+So I’ve just decided to go out there and watch

 This is Mahmood’s most prolific season with the bat by a country mile.
 He had never topped the 233 runs he scored in 2004.